AlexVictorr/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6-print_line.c - draws a straight line in the terminal.
 Where n is the number of times the character _ should be printed, The line should end with a \n, If n is 0 or less, the function should only print \n.
 7-print_diagonal.c - draws a diagonal line on the terminal. n is the number of times the character \ should be printed, The diagonal should end with a \n, If n is 0 or less, the function should only print a \n.
 8-print_square.c - prints a square, followed by a new line.
 Where size is the size of the square, If size is 0 or less, the function should print only a new line.
+9-fizz_buzz.c - prints the numbers from 1 to 100, followed by a new line.But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.